 Step 7) Check the boards with a level every 3-4 rows to make sure it’s still straight.
 If not, adjust accordingly.

-Don’t you just LOVE the colors and texture it added to the room?
-So much fun and about as inexpensive as it gets!
+Don’t you just LOVE the colors and texture it adds to the room?
+So much fun and with that price – it just doesn’t get any better than that!

 Be sure to check out my other Pallet Projects!